sarietta/theoputer-blog/content/posts/irq-mistake.md

 In practice this means we have to be very careful when using SR latches to avoid the two cases above.
-We can certainly use `S=R=0`, but we should air on the side of avoiding it and if we are forced to use it great care must be taken to use it correctly.
+We can certainly use `S=R=0`, but we should err on the side of avoiding it and if we are forced to use it great care must be taken to use it correctly.

 ## Timing Diagram for SR Latch